Ian Happ Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers' 4.08 team ERA ranks 13th among all MLB pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.10).

-- His last time out came on Tuesday against the New York Mets, when the right-hander went 5 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- His most recent appearance came on Wednesday against the New York Mets, when the left-hander threw four innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has amassed an ERA of 2.85, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents have a .208 batting average against him.
+- In 11 games this season, the 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .219 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.